Encrypting PXC Traffic¶

 There are two kinds of traffic in Percona XtraDB Cluster:

 Percona XtraDB Cluster supports encryption for all types of traffic.
-Replication traffic encryption can be configured either automatically or manually.
+Replication traffic encryption can be configured either in automatic or in manual mode.

 Percona XtraDB Cluster uses the underlying MySQL encryption mechanism to secure communication between client applications and cluster nodes.

 my.cnf configuration file